humbleai/elephants/README.md

 There are six plots on the screen as outputs.

-MEAN-AGE plots: First one plots average age tusky and tuskless elephants.
+MEAN-AGE plots: First one plots average ages of tusky and tuskless elephants.
 Second one show average ages based on gender.

-TUSKLESSNESS-RATIO plot: You can observe groving of tuskless population here.
+TUSKLESSNESS-RATIO plot: You can observe growth of tuskless population here.
 Blue line indicates INITIAL-TUSKLESSNESS.
 Black line shows tuskless elephant percentage in all population and the red line shows tuskless percentage of female elephants.

 TUSKLESS & TOTAL FEMALES: This plot shows tuskless vs all female population by actual numbers.